Frontend CORS Solutions

 Advantages

-- ✅ Flexible and Controllable: Can add business logic, authentication
+- ✅ Flexible and controllable: Can add business logic, permission validation

-- ✅ Hides Implementation: Frontend doesn't need to know target API details
+- ✅ Hide implementation: Frontend doesn't need to know target API details

 Notes